Darren Hayes: Personal life

+Relationships and sexuality

 Hayes married his childhood sweetheart, makeup artist Colby Taylor, in 1994.
 They were still married when Savage Garden "skyrocketed to fame around the globe in the late 1990s."
 They separated in 1998 and were divorced in 2000.
 Much of the lyrics for the band's second album, Affirmation, dealt with his divorce.
 He recorded Affirmation in San Francisco mid-1999 and eventually bought a house there.
 He also maintained a base in London since 2004.
 In 2013, Hayes moved to Los Angeles.